tylerwdean/HTMLTagsTeam/readme.md

 # HTML Tag Teams Assignment

-## This project will take elements from 2 other teams and incorperate them to make a website to rule them all
+## This project is now in the style of the Franciscan Port

-We will use HTML form tags, Multimedia and Embedded Content, & \_\_\_\_
+Miguel selected the colors from their website and styled the CSS in this project to match it.

 ## Team 3